serudda/stylepill/sets/airbnb/buttons2/readme.txt

 - Google button: ma-btn--google

 Use:
+There's a '_button-core' sass file to group button base styles (sizes, colors, resets, etc.)
+The 'buttons2' sass file import button-core to include its styles.

 You have to use the class: 'ma-btn' to get base button styles, and add the respective modifier.

 You can find the list of html components on 'buttons2.html' file.

+Note:
+Facebook button and Helpful button use fontawesome icon.

 License